 Prior to Databricks, Ryan led the Developer Relations team at Neo4j, with Developer Advocates, Developer Relations Engineers, a Curriculum Developer and a Community Programs Manager working together to grow awareness and adoption of graph databases, the Cypher query language, graph algorithms and more.
 Notably, he advocated for a better getting-started experience and built the Neo4j Sandbox as well as supporting his team building a better self-serve experience, free online training and certification.
+On the marketing side, he created new educational nurture and drip campaigns for the developer audience, resulting in better community engagement, higher click-throughs and lower unsubscribes.
+His team also built a new online community, first in Slack and later as custom forum.

 Ryan joined Google in 2006 as one of the first members of their Developer Relations organization.
 During his almost 8 years at Google, Ryan helped thousands of developers be successful with over 20 different APIs and developer products.
 He worked with marquis developers 1:1 as a Developer Advocate and also led highly-scalable activities such as documentation information architecture + writing, sample application development, library development, video production, and roadshows.
 He culminated his career at Google by leading and managing a team of Developer Advocates, Developer Program Managers, Tech Writers, a Program Manager and a Community Manager working on the Google Cloud Platform.